isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/About Plant A Tree Programme.md

 permalink: /plantatree/
 description: ""
 third_nav_title: Plant-A-Tree Programme
+variant: markdown
 ---
 Caring for trees and the environment is the social responsibility of every individual.
-The Plant-A-Tree Programme is a platform for organisations and individuals to actively participate in the greening of our&nbsp;[City in Nature](https://www.nparks.gov.sg/about-us/city-in-nature)&nbsp;by planting trees.
+The Plant-A-Tree Programme is a platform for organisations and individuals to actively participate in the greening of our [City in Nature](https://www.nparks.gov.sg/who-we-are/city-in-nature-key-strategies) by planting trees.

 ![](/images/Tree%20Planting%20(Pls%20credit%20NParks)%20(1).jpeg)